YottaDB/YDBDoc/ProgGuide/utility.rst

 The conversion utilities can be invoked as extrinsic functions.

-The "%" sign has been removed from the topic headings below, intentionally.

 ++++++++++++++
 %DH
 ++++++++++++++

 The %DH utility converts numeric values from decimal to hexadecimal. %DH defaults the length of its output to eight digits.
-However the input variable %DL overrides the default and controls the length of the output.
+However, the input variable %DL overrides the default and controls the length of the output.
 The routine has entry points for interactive or non-interactive use.

 **Utility Labels**